Skip to contents

 qc_types

-QC type(s) to plot.
-Can be a vector of QC types or NA/NULL to plot all available QC types.
+QC types to be plotted.
+Can be a vector of QC types or a regular expression pattern.
+NA (default) displays all available QC/Sample types.

 include_feature_filter